imhicihu/Proxy-access/README.md

 ### Contribution guidelines ###

-* Writing tests
-    - Install the app on your mobile device (when it's available).
-Play.
-Judge.
 * Code review
-    - You can browse the guidelines.
-There is no plan to release code.
+    - You can browse the [checklist](https://bitbucket.org/imhicihu/proxy-access/src/master/MacOSX_proxy_access_spanish.md).
 * Other guidelines
     - This is and will be a _massive_ guideline.